NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## How can I use it?

-- It can be used to run tests in the console, and to run scripts and tasks.
+By default, if you're using Hardhat Runner, then you're already using Hardhat Network.

-- Plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to its provider.
+When Hardhat Runner executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all Hardhat Runner plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to this node's provider.

-- There's no need to make any changes to your tests or scripts.
+There's no need to make any changes to your tests or scripts.

-- It's simply another network and it can be used with `--network`.
+Hardhat Network is simply another network.
+If you wanted to be explicit, you could run, for example, `npx hardhat run --network hardhat scripts/my-script.js`.

 ## Connecting to Hardhat Network from wallets and other software